 “Simplicity is the essence of happiness.”Cedric Bledsoe

 This is what it’s really all about.
 We all want the maximum opportunity to find happiness.
 And it helps to remind ourselves occasionally that many of the things we expend our energy on don’t really pay off in long-term contentment.

 After all, it’s not likely we’ll be lying on our deathbeds wishing we had worked harder or spent less time with friends.
-Instead we’ll be reviewing the our life’s beautiful moments.
+Instead we’ll be reviewing our life’s beautiful moments.
 And hopefully we’ll have accumulated a very long list, made possible by a life lived deliberately and with simplicity.